razorpay/blade/rfcs/2021-01-22-spatial-system-rfc.md

 - Similarly, developers should always use the spatial tokens while defining the space between the adjacent elements inside the UI which should not be a problem as it is coming from a designer.

 # Open Questions
-- We can name the tokens in a better way, just like how we have did for colors.
+- *We can name the tokens in a better way, just like how we have did for colors.*
   - This has already been considered and as we are only mapping spatial scales as of now.
 We are going with `spacing` for now which is more direct and self-explanatory.
-- We already have static tokens (i.e. which works for both desktops & mobiles) in place, should be need dynamic tokens that changes with the device?
+- *We already have static tokens (i.e. which works for both desktops & mobiles) in place, should be need dynamic tokens that changes with the device?*
+  - We don't need dynamic sizing of tokens.
+Scaling happens according to device size.
+Going forwards we are opting for adaptive layout and dynamic scaling doesn't help in any way for that.
+- *Scaling System for Emails*
+  - We haven't think of a system for mailer till yet.
+But that will also fall under the same 8pt grid system.
+Not investing on that as of now.
+Once we are there, will pick this up.

 # References
 - [Space in Design Systems](https://medium.com/eightshapes-llc/space-in-design-systems-188bcbae0d62) by *Nathan Curtis*